Bell-O/C-Crypt-Pro/README.md

 ## 📜 **License**

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under the Bell Software License (BSL).
+See the LICENSE file for details.

 ---